Kelvin-Helmholtz instability of AB interface in superfluid 3He: KH instability in superfluid He

 \section{KH instability in superfluid $^3$He}

-The KH measuring arrangement is illustrated in Fig.~\ref{Principle}.
-The two-phase configuration with a stable AB interface can be set up in a long cylinder in an inhomogeneous magnetic field which exceeds the critical field $H_\mathrm{AB} (T,P)$ where $^3$He-A becomes energetically preferable to $^3$He-B. The initial state in rotation is engineered to have the equilibrium number of quantized vortices in the A phase, providing its solid-body-like rotation, while the superfluid component in the B phase is vortex free and thus non-rotating (stationary in the laboratory frame).
-This meta-stable non-dissipative state persists to relatively high rotation, until at a critical velocity of the relative tangential flow velocities an interfacial mode is excited and a number of vortices from the A phase manage to cross into the B phase.
-The sudden appearance of B-phase vortices is the experimental signal for the instability.
-Its dependence on rotation, temperature, and pressure is measured in these experiments.
+Our KH measuring arrangement is illustrated in Fig.~\ref{Principle}.
+The two-phase configuration is stabilized in an inhomogeneous magnetic field which exceeds the critical field $H_\mathrm{AB} (T,P)$ above which $^3$He-A becomes energetically preferable to $^3$He-B at temperature $T$ and pressure $P$.
+The initial state in rotation is engineered to have the equilibrium number of quantized vortices in the A phase, providing its solid-body-like rotation, while the superfluid component in the B phase is vortex free and thus non-rotating (stationary in the laboratory frame).
+This meta-stable non-dissipative state persists to relatively high rotation, until at a critical rotation velocity $\Omega_\mathrm{c}$ an interfacial mode is excited and a number of vortices from the A phase manage to cross into the B phase.
+The sudden appearance of new B-phase vortices is the experimental signal for the instability.
+The dependence of $\Omega_\mathrm{c}$ on rotation, temperature, pressure, and magnetic field gradient at the AB interface is measured in these experiments.